stu-keil/test-repo/README.md

 test-repo
 =========

-This a test repo for the data science
+This a test repo for the data science course

 y estoy haciendo unas pruebas